Dallin H. Oaks: Quorum of the Twelve Apostles

 From 2002 to 2004, Oaks presided over the church's Philippines Area.
 Responsibility for presiding over such areas is generally delegated to members of the Quorums of the Seventy.
 The assignment of Oaks, along with Jeffrey R. Holland, who served in Chile at the same time, was aimed at addressing challenges in developing areas of the church, including rapid growth in membership, focus on retention of new converts, and training local leadership.
 During his first year as president, Oaks and his counselors, Angel Abrea and Richard J. Maynes, focused on three main goals: teaching doctrine and building faith, shifting efforts towards retention, and establishing programs of activity for youth.

+In 2006, Oaks and Lance B. Wickman were interviewed regarding homosexuality and the LDS Church.